What is alternative text?

 Alternative text can be presented in two ways:

-In many cases using a caption around an image will not be possible to include so an ‘alt attribute’ must be used instead.
+In many cases using a caption won't be possible, so an ‘alt attribute’ must be used.

 Examples of proper use